mathjax/MathJax-docs/upgrade.rst

 ``\(...\)``, and would set the ``processEscapes`` parameter to ``true``.

-Loading MathJax from the CDN
+Loading MathJax from a cdn
 ============================

 The MathJax installation is fairly substantial (due to the large number of